microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/profilephoto-update.md

 ---
 title: "Update profilephoto"
-description: "Update the photo for any user in the tenant including the signed-in user, or the specified group or contact.
-Since there" ms.localizationpriority: medium
+description: "Update the photo for any user in the tenant including the signed-in user, or the specified group or contact." ms.localizationpriority: medium
 doc_type: apiPageType
 ms.prod: "people"